AndreiRegiani/im2im/README.md

 # im2im

-Proof of Concept: daemon to bridge between two instant messaging protocols.
+Daemon to bridge between two instant messaging protocols.

 The service listens for incoming messages on a given protocol and forwards them to another protocol.
 It's designed to be extensible to support the addition of new protocols and configuring their usage via a configuration file (YAML), any amount of bridges can be run at the same time within the same process.